 - Reading/Listening assignments should be completed BEFORE the class for which they are assigned.
 This will greatly improve your comprehension of lectures and your chances of success in the class, as well as the quality of class discussion.
 On-demand in-class writing assignment will often be used to gauge your comprehension of the assigned reading/listening and count towards your overall class grade. - Assignments are due DIGITALLY SUBMITTED to TritonED PRIOR TO THE START OF LECTURE on the date for which they are listed.
 You must PUT FINAL WORD COUNT clearly on the top of all assignments.
 Please START EARLY.
 Be aware that in some cases there are additional assigned readings connected with the assignments.
-In many cases you may want to BRING A HARD COPY of your assignment to your YOUR SECTION TIME to facilitate feedback and discussion.
-Please check with your TA.
-NOTE: The final assignment must be digitally submitted before the official end of the course final exam time. - · Grading, scheduling details, and assignments are subject to change at the discretion of the professor
+Your TA may ask you to BRING A HARD COPY of your assignment to your YOUR SECTION to facilitate feedback and discussion. - Grading, scheduling details, and assignments are subject to change at the discretion of the professor.
+Earning some limited extra credit may be possible, and will be announced in class.

 Assignment Word Count % of final grade

-class participation in lectures and sections 10
+class participation (including attending 3 required "Art and Tech" events; see here for instructions) in lectures, sections, and on campus 10

 on-demand in-class writing (including library workshop activities) variable; time-limited 5

 What I Hope to Learn or Improve 100-300 5

 What Culture Means to Me 300-500 10

-Deep Listening 400-500 10

-Always On/ Unplugged 400-500 10
+Unplugged 300-500 10

+What do "They Say" About World Music?
+(First Draft) 300-500 10

+What do "They Say" About World Music?
+(Revised and Expanded) 500-800 10

 Sound Recording Project Proposal 100-200 5

-Sound Recording Project 200-400 (plus sound/video materials) 10
+Sound Recording Project 300-500 (plus sound/ video materials) 10

-They Say 400-600 15

-They Say/ I Say 600-800 20
+World Music and Globalization 800-1000 15

+Final Reflection 300-500 10